Frequently Asked Questions

 Q: What openings do you have?
 How can I schedule?

-A: Appointments are scheduled via the client portal.
-Evening and Friday sessions are available by appointment only.
+A: Appointments are scheduled via the client portal, by calling the front desk, or with your provider.
+Evening and Friday sessions may be available depending on your provider's availability.

 Q: What is the best way to communicate with you?
 Do you text?
 Can I share files?